dojo/docs/dijit/Tree.rst

 * Nest items to an arbitrary depth ... each branch is independently expandable
 * Apply different icons to different leaf or branch items
 * Setup a global handler for when a user clicks or double clicks a particular nodes.
-* Tree will automatically reflect changes made to the underlying data store (when connected to the data store through the `TreeStoreModel <dijit/tree/TreeStoreModel>`_ or `ForestStoreModel <dijit/tree/ForestStoreModel>`_)
+* Tree will automatically reflect changes made to the underlying data store (when connected to the data store through the :ref:`TreeStoreModel <dijit/tree/TreeStoreModel>` or :ref:`ForestStoreModel <dijit/tree/ForestStoreModel>`)
 * Allow nodes to be dragged and dropped through the familiar Dojo DnD API.
 * Drag and drop onto the tree, which updates the data store indirectly